afsc-assessments/ebswp_2023/doc/EBSpollock.md

 each spawning year) has been mostly below 20\% since 1980 (Fig. \ref{fig:mod_ser}).
 During 2006 and 2007 the rate averaged more than 20\% and the average fishing mortality for ages 3--8 increased during the period of stock decline.
-The estimate for 2009 through 2016 was below 20\% due to the reductions in TACs relative to the maximum permissible ABC values and increased in the spawning biomass.
-The average F (ages 3--8) increased in 2011 to above 0.25 when the TAC increased but has dropped since then and in 2016 is estimated at about 0.16.
+The estimate for 2009 through 2019 was below 20\% due to the reductions in TACs relative to the maximum permissible ABC values and increases in the spawning biomass.
+The average F (ages 3--8) increased in 2011 to above 0.25 when the TAC increased but has dropped since then and in 2019 is estimated at about 17\%.
 Age specific fishing mortality rates reflect these patterns and show some increases in the oldest ages from 2011--2013 but also indicate a decline in recent years (Fig. \ref{fig:mod_F}).
-Last year's  estimates of age 3+ pollock biomass were mostly higher than the estimates from previous years but this year's estimates indicate a reduction, presumably due to below-average recruitment since the 2013 year class (Fig. \ref{fig:mod_hist}, Table \ref{tab:biom_3plus}).
+Last year's  estimates of age 3+ pollock biomass were similar to the estimates (Fig. \ref{fig:mod_hist}, Table \ref{tab:biom_3plus}).

 Estimated numbers-at-age are presented in (Table \ref{tab:est_n}) and